-James Rodriguez was catapulted to football stardom when he took the ball on his chest and swiveled before smashing a volley in off the underside of the bar in the Maracana against Uruguay.
+James Rodriguez was catapulted to stardom when he took the ball on his chest and swiveled before smashing a volley in off the underside of the bar at the Maracana against Uruguay.

-It helped to secure Colombia's spot in the quarterfinals in 2014 — and ultimately a move to Real Madrid.
+It helped to secure Colombia's spot in the quarterfinals in 2014 — and ultimately, for James, a move to Real Madrid.

 But James has struggled to live up to the highs of Brazil, where he scored a tournament-leading six goals.
 He struggled to make an impact in Spain and has been trying to regain form ahead of this World Cup at Bayern Munich.

 It was a struggle, too, for Colombia to even qualify for a second straight World Cup with a spot only sealed in the last match.

 It enables Radamel Falcao to finally appear at soccer's biggest event after missing the trip to Brazil with a left knee injury.